 Facilitating lateral career movement isn’t difficult, and doing so can benefit both your organization and individual contributors.

 While the potential of an employee staying with a company decreases year by year, those who make a lateral move have a 62 percent chance of staying, according to one LinkedIn study.
 But talent retention isn’t the only benefit lateral mobility can offer an organization.
-Many are missing out on their employees’ hidden talents and skills that aren’t being exposed in their current roles.
-Similarly, often employees can apply the skills they’ve acquired in their current roles to those in other areas, while also bringing with them their knowledge of the inner workings of the company—something external applicants don’t have.
+Many are missing out on their employees’ hidden talents and skills that aren’t exposed in their current roles.
+Similarly, often employees can apply the skills they’ve acquired in their current roles to other areas of the business, while also bringing with them their knowledge of the inner workings of the company—something external applicants don’t have.
 In fact, lateral career moves can help prepare employees for senior roles by diversifying their skill sets.
 And by hiring internal candidates, companies save on the cost of onboarding, boost company morale, and develop leadership from within.

 How to Facilitate Lateral Career Movement